-Students will be evaluated on evidence of content understanding through skills assignments, a written term paper, quizzes, and tests.
+Students will be evaluated on evidence of content understanding through skills assignments, discussion board participation, quizzes, and tests.
 In addition, excellent scholarly citizenship is considered a skill for all students and will be evaluated at the end of the semester.

 Grading Categories Grading Breakdown SmartBook Readings: Using the online textbook, students will complete SmartBook guided reading modules.
 These are essential to understanding the key elements of American History.
 SmartBook guided reading can be repeated until a student gains mastery of the key concepts.
 All SmartBook assignments will take 45-60 minutes to complete.
-10 readings @ 20 points each 200 points Skills Assignments: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
+8 assignments @ 25 points each 200 points Skills Assignments: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
 We will apply these skills to class content throughout the semester.
-5 assignments @ 50 points each 250 points Quizzes: Quizzes will be based primarily on assigned reading.
+4 assignments @ 75 points each 300 points Discussion Boards: Students will participate in weekly class discussions.
+All discussion boards are "post first" so students must develop their own ideas about the topic BEFORE reading and commenting on the responses of others.
+Initial responses should be 400 words (+10%/-10%).
+Each week students must comment, question, or reply to two posts from classmates using a minimum of 150 words (+10%/-10%).
+8 assignments @ 25 points each 200 points Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or attend class.
-8 quizzes @ 50 points each 400 points Final Project: Each student will develop and create a portfolio to examine the portrayal of a period or event in early US history in the media.
-The project will consist of several parts and we will work through them throughout the semester.
-The final portfolio is due at the end of the semester.
-History in Media Portfolio 1 @ 200 points Selected Film Summary (40 points) Social Media Analysis (20 points) Monograph Distillation (40 points) Journal Analysis (30 points) Primary Source Analysis (30 points) Synthetic Analysis (20) Writing Center Receipt (20 points) Citizenship: Scholarly citizenship is expected of ALL students.
-Examples of scholarly citizenship include: arriving to class each day and on time, remaining awake and in a posture of learning during class, remaining OFF phones, smartwatches, and other digital distractions during class, participating in class discussions, asking relevant questions, and turning in work on time.
-In addition, scheduling appointments for clarification or feedback with the instructor is a great way to excel as a scholar.
-These points are issued on the last day of the semester.
-50 points at the instructor's discretion 50 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
+One cannot expect to do well on quizzes if one does not read the book or participate in class 8 quizzes @ 50 points each 400 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
 Please do not ask for "extra credit" as it is built into the grading categories.